 Forthcoming!

-I’ve sold another story to the Mighty Skull, “The Venomous Sands of Amas Lamaar”, which will appear sometime in 2023.
+My latest story for the Mighty Skull, “The Venomous Sands of Amas Lamaar”, is still slated to appear, but the magazine has changed hands, so the timeline is a little foggy at the moment.
 In it, Morlock and the phoenix plunge deeper into the southern continent of Qajqapca.

 I continue to put together a couple of Morlock volumes: a heterogenous collection of uncollected stories, and a more organized set that will constitute a continuous if episodic narrative about Morlock’s adventures with the phoenix, beginning with “A Book of Silences” (one of the first Morlock stories to appear) and including some of the stories from issues of Tales from the Magician’s Skull.
 That’s tentatively titled The Arch.
 I’m not sure when it’s likely to see the light of day.